lraganit-star/CapstoneOne/README.md

 ![](CMD_optical.png)

-This is a Color-Magnitude Diagram.
+This is a Color-Magnitude Diagram (CMD).
 Every star that every gets measured by any telescope will eventually end up on here.
 The evolutionary cycle of stars has been studied for a long time now and depending on the mass of the star, we can predict how these stars move throughout the HR diagram as they age.
-Each star starts its life on the main sequence.
+Each star starts its life on the main sequence (MS).
 The mass of the star determines the lifetime of a star on the main sequence.
 Which is why we'll be focusing on the main sequence.

 ![](membership.png)